MLB can cut pay, lay off managers, coaches starting May 1

 NEW YORK (AP) — Baseball Commissioner Rob Manfred has made a move that allows teams to lay off or cut the pay of major and minor league managers, coaches, trainers and full-time scouts starting May 1.

-Manfred has suspended uniform employee contacts that cover about 9,000 people, including general managers on some teams.
+Manfred has suspended uniform employee contracts that cover about 9,000 people, including general managers on some teams.
 Manfred cited the inability to play games due to the national emergency caused by the new coronavirus pandemic.

 “Our clubs rely heavily on revenue from tickets/concessions, broadcasting/media, licensing and sponsorships to pay salaries,” Manfred wrote in an email Monday, a copy of which was obtained by The Associated Press.
 “In the absence of games, these revenue streams will be lost or substantially reduced, and clubs will not have sufficient funds to meet their financial obligations.”